-Cause Remedy Plug the power cord into the AC inlet on the projector, and plug the power cord into the power outlet.
+Cause Remedy There is no power from the power cable.
+Plug the power cord into the AC inlet on the projector, and plug the power cord into the power outlet.
 If the power outlet has a switch, make sure that it is switched on.
 Attempting to turn the projector on again during the cooling process.
 Wait until the cooling down process has completed.